Aetherinox/csf-firewall/docs/docs/usage/prepost.md

 ## Writing Custom Rules

-As outlined earlier, the `pre.d` and `post.d` folders allow you to drop your own custom bash scripts inside the folders which will be responsible for any iptable rules you need to add to CSF every time the service is started or restarted.
+As outlined earlier, the `pre.d` and `post.d` folders allow you to drop your own custom bash scripts inside the folders which will be responsible for any iptable rules you need to add to CSF every time CSF is started or restarted.

 We will provide an example script below just to outline what can be done.
 In our example, we will create `/usr/local/include/csf/post.d/ports-blacklist.sh`.
 The script will do the following:

 - Defines a list of blacklisted ports using a JSON array in `BLACKLIST_PORTS`.
-Each entry includes a port number and a comment describing it.
+Each port we want to block will include the port number and a comment describing what that port is used for.
 - Iterates over each port in the blacklist using `jq` to parse the JSON.
 - For each port:
-    - Extracts the port number `ENTRY_PORT` and its description/comment `ENTRY_COMMENT`.
+    - Extract the port number `ENTRY_PORT` and its description/comment `ENTRY_COMMENT`.
-    - Checks if a **UDP** rule already exists in iptables for that port:
+    - Check if a **UDP** rule already exists in iptables for that port:
         - Sets `DELETE_INPUT_UDP=1` if the rule does not exist.
-    - Checks if a **TCP** rule already exists in iptables for that port:
+    - Check if a **TCP** rule already exists in iptables for that port:
         - Sets `DELETE_INPUT_TCP=1` if the rule does not exist.
-    - Adds the firewall rules if they are not already present:
+    - Add a firewall rule if it isn't already present:
         - Inserts a rule to drop **UDP** traffic to the port.
         - Inserts a rule to drop **TCP** traffic to the port.